EiTaNBaRiBoA/ForgeJSONGD/README.md

 Apply changes from one JSON object to another using a specific operation.
 This is useful for patching, merging, removing, syncing data.

-The available operations are defined in the `JsonForge.Operation` enum:
+The available operations are defined in the `JsonForgeGD.Operation` enum:

   * `Add`: Adds keys from the reference JSON.
 If a key already exists, it combines the old and new values into an array.
   * `AddDiffer`: Adds keys from the reference JSON that do not exist, and merges values for keys that have different values.